Kelly is a 2017 graduate of the Master of Science in Nursing program on the education track.

 The Master of Science in Nursing degree is open to Bachelor of Science in Nursing (BSN) graduates or those who will complete their BSN degree prior to enrollment.

 The Master of Science in Nursing (MSN) Degree program requirements include the completion of nine courses/30 credits.
-Our graduate nursing students take a minimum of eight three-credit courses and one six-credit course.
-The curriculum includes six core courses (18 credits), and three concentration courses (nine credits) in either Nursing Education or Nursing Administration.
+Our graduate nursing students take a minimum of eight three-credit courses and one six-credit course, all in hybrid format over 14 week semesters.

 View the Academic Catalog to find nursing course titles, numbers and descriptions.

-The education track is designed to prepare nurse educators who can be employed as faculty members, staff development coordinators, clinical unit-based teachers and patient educators.
+The nursing education track is designed to prepare nurse educators who can be employed as faculty members, staff development coordinators, clinical unit-based teachers and patient educators.
 Nursing graduates who select an education concentration are eligible to seek national certification as nurse educators once they meet the requirements outlined by the National League for Nursing (NLN).

-This nursing management track is designed to prepare nurses for positions as nurse administrators, nursing directors, nurse managers, case managers, coordinators of clinical research projects and project directors.
-Graduates who select a nursing management concentration are eligible to seek national certification as nurse executives once they meet the work or consultation requirements outlined by the American Nurses Credentialing Center (ANCC).
+This nursing administration track is designed to prepare nurses for positions as nurse administrators, nursing directors, nurse managers, case managers, coordinators of clinical research projects and project directors.
+Graduates who select a nursing administration concentration are eligible to seek national certification as nurse executives once they meet the work or consultation requirements outlined by the American Nurses Credentialing Center (ANCC).